 Innovative Retirement Strategies

 Who’s talking about Real Estate?
-Who’s talking about Financial Alternatives?
+Who’s talking about other Alternatives?
 Who is truly educating their clients on understanding “Risk”?
 THIS is what makes Innovative Retirement Strategies “Innovative”.

-The primary goal of Innovative Retirement Strategies is the Enlightenment of our clients.
 We provide educational and consulting services to not only fully-accredited investors, but also to sophisticated non-accredited, retail investors to show them a way that they can access the Alternative investments and options typically reserved for accredited investors (The Top 1%).
-We have the connections with Fund Managers and other Institutions dedicated to making private placement securities available to sophisticated, yet non-accredited investors through a simple investment club model.
+We are dedicated to making the investments of the Top 1% available to sophisticated, yet non-accredited investors.
+We do this through a simple investment club model.
 We do not recommend, advise, offer, sell, or broker any private securities.

 To be sure, our business strongly believes in the use of Life Insurance, and specifically Indexed Universal Life Insurance, as the core of any Retirement Plan.
 An IUL already incorporates sophisticated hedging strategies to preserve principal while offering superior returns.
 And every retirement plan needs the “self-completing” feature offered by the death benefit.
-We’ll state no more here and leave you to explore the wealth of information on this subject available on the rest of this Website.
 But Life Insurance is just the core of the Retirement Plan, this page is intended to fill in the gaps between Traditional and Innovative financial thinking for the rest of the plan.

 An Understanding of Risk